Parenting

 1. Can I Observe/Visit My Child Whenever I Like?

-As a parent, you have the option of dropping your child off at daycare so you can spend more time with them.
-As a licensed childcare provider, you have the option of accepting parents’ requests to drop off their children so you can spend more time with them.
+As a parent, you may choose to enroll your child in daycare to have more quality time with them.
+Similarly, as a licensed childcare provider, you have the option to accommodate parents’ requests for extended time with their children.

 You may also like...